Razlif/origami-web-portal/README.md

 ## Key Features

 1. **Build dashboards** – Create pages and add widgets such as tables, bar charts,pie charts and so on.
-Use data filtersand arrange the page visually.
+Use data filters and arrange the page visually.
 2. **Manage access** – Create users and assign them access to specific pages.
 3. **Read-only experience** – Current portal versionis read only
 4. **File-backed storage** – The server does not ship with a database.
 Users, pages, and structure metadata live in JSON files under `server/data/`.